buddhist-uni/buddhist-uni.github.io/_posts/2025-12-23-mahayanas.md

 ## The Material World

-In addition to our bibliographies on Buddhist topics, OBU is also striving to advance understanding of our shared, secular world.
+In addition to our sections on Buddhist topics,
+OBU is also striving to advance understanding of our shared world by sharing links to free, secular material as well.
 To that end, this month I am also proud to announce a new section of our library on the history of

 - [**Things**](/tags/things)

 Yes.
 Just "things":
-how humans use the material of the environment for our own ends and about the impacts that has and how to think about material sustainability.
+how humans use the material of the environment for our own ends and about the impacts that has and how to think about sustainability.

 To highlight just one striking example I learned while putting together this bibliography: